johbry17/DC-AirBnB-SQL-Database/DESIGN.md

 * What are the limitations of your design?

+It takes up more storage space, due to indexes for speed.
+I have to be the one to update it.

+Not really designed for create, update, delete - only read.
+CRUD disappointed.

 * What might your database not be able to represent very well?